HugoIngelsson/cse15l-lab-reports/index.md

 *Italic*
 **Bold**
 ---
 Where does this go?
-[Link](https://hugoingelsson.github.io/cse15l-lab-reports/newfile.html)
+[Where does this go?](https://hugoingelsson.github.io/cse15l-lab-reports/newfile.html)